Lavinia Frances Elizabeth Pitman1

 F, #11458, d.
 3 June 1838

-Frances Isabella Seymour was the daughter of Lord Robert Seymour and Anne Delmé.1 She married Lt.-Col. George Ferdinand Fitzroy, 2nd Baron Southampton, son of Lt.-Gen. Charles FitzRoy, 1st Baron Southampton and Anne Warren, on 2 December 1802.1 She died on 3 June 1838.1
+Frances Isabella Seymour was the daughter of Lord Robert Seymour and Anne Delmé.1 She married Lt.-Col. George Ferdinand FitzRoy, 2nd Baron Southampton, son of Lt.-Gen. Charles FitzRoy, 1st Baron Southampton and Anne Warren, on 2 December 1802.1 She died on 3 June 1838.1

-Children of Frances Isabella Seymour and Lt.-Col. George Ferdinand Fitzroy, 2nd Baron Southampton
+Children of Frances Isabella Seymour and Lt.-Col. George Ferdinand FitzRoy, 2nd Baron Southampton

 Citations

-Laura Keppel
+Laura Keppel1

 F, #11459, b.
 14 March 1765, d.
 29 June 1798